GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/load_jobs.md

 ![Loads By Hour](../images/load_jobs/Image7.png)

 ### Loads By Day of Week
-The pie chart shows the percentage of load jobs over the days of the week.
+The pie chart shows the percentage of load jobs carried out over the days of the week.

 ![Loads By Day of Week](../images/load_jobs/Image8.png)